 ‘I am an activist,’ Loreen said at the end of 2017 during one of her performances.
 It was ever so casual.
-The four words were pronounced by the Swedish-Moroccan singer in front of the guests of the Pontus Schulz foundation.
-This is a Swedish organisation dedicated to a more humane economic policy: a system in which equality and diversity predominate and where the Earth’s resources are used in better ways.
+The four words were pronounced by the Swedish-Moroccan singer in front of the guests of the Pontus Schulz foundation: a Swedish organisation that advocates a system that makes better use of Mother Earth’s resources.
 She sang Statements.
-The song that she used to participate in the Swedish Eurovision pre-selection and that would have announced her Eurovision comeback.
-The Swedish public decided otherwise: the song didn’t become a new Euphoria, the song which won Loreen the Eurovision Song Contest in 2012 and which scored one of the biggest hits of that year worldwide.
+The song that would have announced her Eurovision comeback.
+The Swedish public decided otherwise: the song didn’t become a new Euphoria.
 Anyway, so she is an activist, an activist who managed to break through the chains with a brand new album.
-Ride was released on November 24th, 2017, the overall tone is particularly dark – very dark – and it’s meant to leave the old Loreen in the past.
-The lyrics (often written by Loreen herself) show Loreen as reinventing herself.
-It is the comeback of an activist who has had great commercial success.
+Ride was released on November 24th 2017, the overall tone is particularly dark – very dark – and it’s meant to leave the old Loreen in the past.

 I, I’d rather kill myself in a ’71 Charger